MichaelSoegaard/Flight_delay/README.md

  - Is there a difference in the amount a delays based on the carrier?
  - Is there a difference in the amount a delays based on the departure airport?
  - Is there a difference in the amount a delays based on the arrival airport?
- - Is there a difference in the amount a delays based on length of flight?

 ### Conclusions
 After some data cleaning it was possible to predict flight delays.